ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

 The *lockstep programming model* structures code that is evaluated collectively and independently by workers (physical threads).
 Actual processing is described by one-dimensional index domains of *virtual workers* which can even be changed within a kernel.
-Mathematically, index domains are none-injective, total functions on physical workers.
+Mathematically, index domains are non-injective, total functions on physical workers.

-An index domain is **independent** from data but **can** be mapped to a data domain, e.g. one to one or with more complex mappings.
+An index domain is **independent** of the data but **can** be mapped to a data domain, e.g. one to one or with more complex mappings.

 Code which is implemented by the *lockstep programming model* is free of any dependencies between the number of worker and processed data elements.
 To simplify the implementation, each index within a domain can be seen as a *virtual worker* which is processing one data element (like the common workflow to programming CUDA).